2001 wasn’t random

 978307200 seconds (to/from 1970-01-01 UTC)NSDate.timeIntervalSinceReferenceDate returns.

-CFAbsoluteTime (also known as NSTimeInterval when used by NSDate) counts seconds—
+CFAbsoluteTime (also known as NSTimeInterval when used by NSDate) counts the number of seconds,

 // CFAbsoluteTime ("since 2001") ↔ UNIX seconds ("since 1970")